 Let’s take a trip back to the 1960s and explore artists that were vital to the beginnings of Op art.
 Below are the three wizards of Op and some of their eye-popping artworks:

 Bridget Riley (1931)

-A leading figure in British contemporary painting, Riley is also one of the foremost proponents of Op art, rivalled only by Vasarely himself.
-Her interest in optical effects was a result of her study of Seurat’s technique of pointillism, but when she began to explore Op art she worked initially in black and white.
+A leading figure in British contemporary painting, Riley is also one of the foremost proponents of Op art, rivaled only by Vasarely himself.
+Her interest in optical effects was a result of her study of Seurat’s technique of pointillism, but when she began to explore Op art, she initially worked in black and white.

 Josef Albers (1888-1976)